BukolaOdunayo/BukolaOdunayo/README.md

 * Currently, I am on the lookout for opportunities to apply my skills and knowledge in an Junior Data Analyst position or an Internship.
 My technical prowess aside, I am adept at collaborating with colleagues from different departments to achieve successful project outcomes.

-* Sofar, I've completed  projects and internships while remaining committed to staying abreast of the latest trends and technologies in my field.
+* So far, I've completed  projects and internships while remaining committed to staying abreast of the latest trends and technologies in my field.
 I am always eager to participate in data analysis projects.
 Feel free to connect with me on [Linkedin](www.linkedin.com/in/ogunjimi-bukola) and [Twitter](https://twitter.com/Oluwabukola0).

 Also, check out my [medium](https://medium.com/@Bukola-Ogunjimi) page, where I document my process and experiences as a Data Analyst.